RasyaDevansyah/WebsitePrintProject/README.md

 12. Open "upload.php", Right click and choose "PHP Server: Serve Project".
 13. Then go to ports and forward the port 3000.

+## You're all Set!
+That should give you an url to your private domain where you can access the html.
+Try uploading a document and it will start printing on the computer.
+Although i wouldn't recommend making it public since you are running a website on your computer there will be bound to have vulnerabilities.
+If you do want to make it public send the link to someone you trust.